kaibagit/leangit/readme.txt

-t is a version control system.
+gitt Is a version control system.
-Git is free software.
+Git Is free software.